alkindli/alkindli/README.md

 System executables like svchost.exe, dwm.exe run on everyone read and execute until defender will start its registration execution code - the only thing that bypasses you.
 NET frameworks and all C coded programming languages are made to correspond with drivers to magnets.
 That is why other one was named Swift.
-Especially display and dwm.exe
+Especially display and dwm.exe.
+Once you do that, you will see him bouncing on and off RPC.

 I like jigsaw person and persons.